Eliminate puppy farms

 Puppies’ bred in such facilities usually develop long-term behavioral and sometimes health problems caused by poor conditions.
 Problems associated with poor socialization include fear, aggression and anxiety.
 Often, psychological or physical health problems are not identifiable upon purchase.
 Sometimes these deeply traumatized dogs are surrendered to pounds and shelters because owners are unable to manage their pet’s problems.
 This adds stress to pounds and shelters resulting in increased euthanasia rates and increased costs where funding is already scarce.

 How may I help?

-- Donate – donating to Australian Pet Welfare Foundation will help us in increase awareness and allow us to take on this monumental task at an institutional level
+Donate – donating to Australian Pet Welfare Foundation will help us in increasing awareness and allow us to take on this monumental task at an institutional level

-- Report – Do you suspect a puppy farm may be operating nearby?
-Report these problem facilities to your local shelter, RSPCA or council.
+Report – If you suspect a puppy farm may be operating nearby, report this problem to your local shelter or RSPCA.

 Puppy factories: An Ongoing Battle